 About Back Creek

-- We value the as an integral part of education.
+- We value the revelation of God as integral to holistic education.

-- We value the who are created in the image of God.
+- We value the uniqueness of all students created in the image of God.

-- We value within the school environment that supports parents in the education of their children.
+- We value supportive partnerships with families in the education of children.

 We at Back Creek Christian Academy believe: